renatootescu/My-First-Project--A-budget-app/README.md

 # A budget application

-## This is my first coding/dev projec in the last 12 years
+## This is my first coding/dev project in the last 12 years

 This is a simple app that lets you track your budget comparing Planned amounts vs Actual amounts for expenses, revenue and savings.